 The island features a handful of sights – there are nine temples, a Siamese Fighting Fish Gallery, a weekend market and a botanical garden.
 There are also numerous cafes where cyclists can stop for a refreshing drink; the Bangkok Tree House is among the most popular.

 We attempted a route through the island to featured highlights, but our course was better in theory than in practice.
 Instead, we ditched any sort of itinerary and were content to pedal around taking in the striking contrast from the massive city sitting right across the river.

 We did make it to the Sri Nakhon Khuean Khan Park and Botanical Garden, which we highly recommend as a destination point.
 The nearby Saphan Yao Food and Drink restaurant is an excellent choice for a cold beverage or light lunch, too.

 Top Tip: There are a number of ways to get to Bang Kachao.
 From On Nut, we took a Grab Taxi to the Bang Na Pier.
-The ferry ride across only costs 4 baht.
-When we departed the ferry, we came face-to-face with Wat Bang Nam Phueng Nok (one of the most beautiful temples on the island) and then turned to our left along the riverside where we rented cheap bicycles (50 baht each, map included) for the day.
+The ferry ride across costs 4 baht.
+When we departed the ferry, we came face-to-face with Wat Bang Nam Phueng Nok (one of the most beautiful temples on the island) and then turned to our left along the riverside where we rented bicycles (50 baht each, map included) for the day.